 - For the purpose of this section of the Handbook, the assumption is that one community of faith (congregation or pastoral charge), with regional council involvement, enters into conversation with one other community of faith with a view to merging into one new entity; therefore, it could involve two or more congregations in a multi-point pastoral charge or two single-point pastoral charges.
 Where there is a difference in process, this will be noted.
 Amalgamation could also involve congregations that straddle existing regional council boundaries (in which case both regional councils need to be involved in the process. - It is also assumed that the initial discussion about possible amalgamation originates at the local level (governing body).
-If you need support to have this discussion contact the regional council Pastoral Relations Minister. - Since this is a Handbook on Church Property Matters, it is assumed that participants in possible amalgamation talks avail themselves of other current resources concerning the human relations/ministry of change that are a big part of such processes.
+If you need support to have this discussion, contact the regional council Pastoral Relations Minister. - Since this is a Handbook on Church Property Matters, it is assumed that participants in possible amalgamation talks avail themselves of other current resources concerning the human relations/ministry of change that are a big part of such processes.
 Communication in these matters should be with the regional council's property commission and the Pastoral Relations Minister (See Bibliography/Resources section).

-Of particular help with POSSIBLE AMALGAMATION projects is the 5-page Sample Amalgamation Checklist found in the Congregational Board of Trustees Handbook 2016 (pages 4-8).
+Of particular help with POSSIBLE AMALGAMATION projects information in the Congregational Board of Trustees Handbook 2021 (pages 28-29) which includes a list of how United Church property rules apply during an amalgamation.
 Adapt for local use, as necessary.
 (See Bibliography section).
-Using the checklist in parallel with "Tasks of the Implementation Committee" in this Handbook may better assist those involved in delegating tasks and tracking progress.
+Using the above information in parallel with "Tasks of the Implementation Committee" in this Handbook may better assist those involved in delegating tasks and tracking progress.